Interferometry: Basic principles

-As seen in Fig. 2a and 2b, the observer has a direct view of mirror M1 seen through the beam splitter, and sees a reflected image M′2 of mirror M2.
-The fringes can be interpreted as the result of interference between light coming from the two virtual images S′1 and S′2 of the original source S. The characteristics of the interference pattern depend on the nature of the light source and the precise orientation of the mirrors and beam splitter.
-In Fig. 2a, the optical elements are oriented so that S′1 and S′2 are in line with the observer, and the resulting interference pattern consists of circles centered on the normal to M1 and M'2.
-If, as in Fig. 2b, M1 and M′2 are tilted with respect to each other, the interference fringes will generally take the shape of conic sections (hyperbolas), but if M′1 and M′2 overlap, the fringes near the axis will be straight, parallel, and equally spaced.
+As seen in Fig. 2a and 2b, the observer has a direct view of mirror M1 seen through the beam splitter, and sees a reflected image 2 of mirror M2.
+The fringes can be interpreted as the result of interference between light coming from the two virtual images 1 and 2 of the original source S. The characteristics of the interference pattern depend on the nature of the light source and the precise orientation of the mirrors and beam splitter.
+In Fig. 2a, the optical elements are oriented so that 1 and 2 are in line with the observer, and the resulting interference pattern consists of circles centered on the normal to M1 and M'2.
+If, as in Fig. 2b, M1 and 2 are tilted with respect to each other, the interference fringes will generally take the shape of conic sections (hyperbolas), but if 1 and 2 overlap, the fringes near the axis will be straight, parallel, and equally spaced.
 If S is an extended source rather than a point source as illustrated, the fringes of Fig. 2a must be observed with a telescope set at infinity, while the fringes of Fig. 2b will be localized on the mirrors.

 Use of white light will result in a pattern of colored fringes (see Fig. 3).
 The central fringe representing equal path length may be light or dark depending on the number of phase inversions experienced by the two beams as they traverse the optical system.
 (See Michelson interferometer for a discussion of this.)